-At Watson & Associates, LLC, with law offices in Washington, DC and Colorado, our Defense contractor procurement fraud attorneys represent small businesses, large DOD contractors, and individuals charged with criminal activity under government contracting regulations.
-When clients are alleged to have violated federal wire fraud or mail fraud under procurement fraud statutes, SBA 8(a) Program, HUBZone and SDVOSB regulation, we develop a team of high-level government procurement defense attorneys to protect our clients’ rights.
+At Watson & Associates, LLC, with law offices in Washington, DC and Colorado, our procurement fraud and criminal defense attorneys represent small businesses, large DOD contractors, and individuals in various industry groups charged with criminal activity under government contracting regulations.
+We bring over 30 years of procurement experience to the table.

-Watson & Attorneys work with criminal defense lawyers across the U.S. by using our 30 plus years of federal government contracting experience.
+Watson & Associates government contracts defense attorneys provide and work with criminal defense lawyers across the U.S. by using our 30 plus years of federal government contracting experience.
 The law firm also litigates procurement related case at the appellate court levels.
 We work together with outside counsel on issues such as:

-- Allegations of wire fraud and mail fraud under the SBA 8a Business Development Program
+- Help with sentencing guidelines, mail and wire fraud definition, under the SBA 8a Business Development Program

 - SBA HUBZone Program, SDVOSB Service Disabled Veteran Owned Small Business Programs

-- Alleged conspiracy to defraud the government under SBA small business programs,
+- Alleged conspiracy to defraud the government agencies under SBA small business programs,

 - Legal advice regarding SBA small business program fraud.

-When companies are going through federal investigations, facing penalties for federal wire fraud violations and other alleged procurement fraud schemes against the government, we realize that not all criminal defense attorneys understand the unique laws associated with government procurement and white collar crime.
+When companies are going through federal government investigations, facing penalties for federal fraud violations and other alleged government procurement fraud schemes against the government, our wire fraud criminal defense attorneys realize that not all criminal defense attorneys understand the unique laws associated with government procurement and white collar crime.
 Therefore, we serve as outside counsel to companies seeking experience contract law attorneys during litigation.

-When corporate executives and government contractors seek to protect their rights and minimize the impact of exposure to public procurement fraud or wire fraud, the law firm steps in and takes an aggressive defense approach.
+- When corporate executives and government contractors seek to protect their rights and minimize the impact of exposure to public procurement fraud, the law firm steps in and takes an aggressive defense approach.

-What is Federal Wire Fraud Statute n Government Contracting ?
+What is Federal Wire Fraud Statute in the Government Procurement Process?

-- Submitting contract claims with intend to receive payment from the federal government,
+- Submitting contract claims with intent to defraud the federal government,

 - Using interstate communications to submit bids and applications